 7.4.1 General

-This clause describes interactions to exchange supplementary RSPP signaling messages among UEs over PC5-U as defined in TS 23.586 [2], including:
+This clause describes procedures to exchange supplementary RSPP signalling messages among UEs over PC5-U as defined in TS 23.586 [2], including:

-a) the sidelink positioning service request/sidelink positioning service response; and
+a) sidelink positioning service request procedure (see clause 7.4.2);

-b) the sidelink positioning SLPP transport message between the SL positioning server UE and the target UE or SL reference UE for ranging and sidelink positioning.
+b) sidelink positioning SLPP transport procedure (see clause 7.4.3); and

+c) the sidelink positioning privacy check procedure.

 The supplementary RSPP signalling is transferred over PC5-U as specified in clause 7.2.
-7.4.2 sidelink positioning service request procedure
+7.4.2 Sidelink positioning service request procedure

 7.4.2.1 General

-This procedure is applied to the following:
+This procedure is applied to the following cases:

-a1) between the sidelink SL positioning client UE and the target UE or SL reference UE or located UE for ranging and sidelink positioning service exposure through PC5 as defined in clause 6.7.1.1 of 3GPP TS 23.586 [2];
+a1) between the sidelink SL positioning client UE and the target UE for ranging and sidelink positioning or SL reference UE or located UE for ranging and sidelink positioning service exposure through PC5 as defined in clause 6.7.1.1 of 3GPP TS 23.586 [2];

-a2) between the target UE or SL reference UE and the SL positioning server UE for UE-only operation in the ranging and sidelink positioning control procedure as defined in clause 6.8 of 3GPP TS 23.586 [2]; and
+a2) between the target UE for ranging and sidelink positioning or SL reference UE and the SL positioning server UE for UE-only operation in the ranging and sidelink positioning control procedure as defined in clause 6.8 of 3GPP TS 23.586 [2]; and

-a3) between the target UE and the located UE to request the absolute location from a located UE for ranging and sidelink positioning during the Sidelink Mobile Originated Location Request (SL-MO-LR) procedure as defined in 3GPP TS 23.273 [11].
+a3) between the target UE for ranging and sidelink positioning and the located UE to request the absolute location from a located UE during the Sidelink Mobile Originated Location Request (SL-MO-LR) procedure as defined in 3GPP TS 23.273 [11].

-For a1), the sidelink positioning client UE acts as an "initiating UE" and the target UE or SL reference UE or located UE for ranging and sidelink positioning acts as a "target UE"; for a2), the target UE or SL reference UE for ranging and sidelink positioning acts as an "initiating UE" and the SL positioning server UE for ranging and sidelink positioning acts as a "target UE" and for a3), the target UE for ranging and sidelink positioning acts as an "initiating UE" and a located UE for ranging and sidelink positioning acts as a "target UE".
+For case a1), the sidelink positioning client UE acts as an "initiating UE" and the target UE for ranging and sidelink positioning or SL reference UE or located UE acts as a "target UE"; for case a2), the target UE for ranging and sidelink positioning or SL reference UE acts as an "initiating UE" and the SL positioning server UE acts as a "target UE" and for case a3), the target UE for ranging and sidelink positioning acts as an "initiating UE" and a located UE acts as a "target UE".

 The purpose of the sidelink positioning service request procedure is:

-- for a1), to enable a SL positioning client UE to request the ranging and sidelink positioning result from a target UE or SL reference UE or located UE for ranging and sidelink positioning upon a request from upper layers.
+- for case a1), to enable a SL positioning client UE to request the ranging and sidelink positioning result from a target UE for ranging and sidelink positioning or SL reference UE or located UE upon a request from upper layers.

-- for a2), to enable a target UE or SL reference UE or located UE to request the ranging and sidelink positioning result from a SL positioning server UE for ranging and sidelink positioning upon a request from upper layers or a request from a SL positioning client UE.
+- for case a2), to enable a target UE for ranging and sidelink positioning or SL reference UE or located UE to request the ranging and sidelink positioning result from a SL positioning server UE upon a request from upper layers or a request from a SL positioning client UE.

-- for a3), to enable a target UE for ranging and sidelink positioning to request absolute location from a located UE for ranging and sidelink positioning during the Sidelink Mobile Originated Location Request (SL-MO-LR) procedure as defined in 3GPP TS 23.273 [11].
+- for case a3), to enable a target UE for ranging and sidelink positioning to request absolute location from a located UE during the Sidelink Mobile Originated Location Request (SL-MO-LR) procedure as defined in 3GPP TS 23.273 [11].

-7.4.2.2 sidelink positioning service request procedure initiation
+7.4.2.2 Sidelink positioning service request procedure initiation

-When a ranging and sidelink positioning service is triggered by the upper layer in initiating UE, or a request from a SL positioning client UE to request the ranging and sidelink positioning result from a target, the initiating UE performs the sidelink positioning service request procedure while the following pre-conditions are met:
+When a ranging and sidelink positioning service is triggered by the upper layer in initiating UE, or a request is received from a SL positioning client UE to request the ranging and sidelink positioning result, the initiating UE performs the sidelink positioning service request procedure while the following pre-conditions are met: